 Periodic tornado alerts and drills will be held.
 Each room has posted its designated safe spot and procedures to be followed.
-Students are to familiarize themselves with the safe spot for each of their classrooms and the appropriate safety precautions.
+Teachers are to familiarize students with the safe spot for each of their classrooms and the appropriate safety precautions.